DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc H - The Lost Soul.md

 Lady Wachter is glad to offer the players the service of her **imp** familiar Majesto as a scout.
 (Majesto can use his **crow**, **spider**, and **rat** forms to surveil the exterior and interior of the windmill while remaining invisible using his ***invisibility*** ability.)
 Meanwhile, Victor offers to aid the players in retrieving Franz’s children from the windmill, using his *misty step*, *fly*, and *greater invisibility* spells as-needed to assist with the rescue mission.

+> [!info]+ **Layout of the Windmill**
+> The windmill rests upon a small, bare, grassy hill approximately one thousand feet in diameter, with a hilltop approximately four hundred feet in diameter.
+Its north and western edges are flanked by the trees of the Svalich Wood, which press closely toward its base.

 > [!info]+ **Victor's Spellbook**
 > Victor's spellbook largely contains the spells described in <span class="citation">N3t.
 Victor's Workroom (p.
 109)</span>, except it also contains the _sending_ and _fear_ spells and does not contain _remove curse._ On the day he ventures to Old Bonegrinder, he has largely prepared the spells described in the **mage** statblock, but has prepared _blight_ instead of _cone of cold_.